jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 ```

 That helped me track down two specific configuration paths that looked
-promising: `hostlink/maxVolume` and `player/attenuation`.
+promising: `player/attenuation` and `hostlink/maxVolume`.

 Sadly, neither of those turned out to be what I was looking for.

+`player/attenuation` turned out to be another interface to the main volume,
+more-or-less an alias of `player:volume`.

+`hostlink/maxVolume` sounded like it could be exactly what I was hoping to find.
-`hostlink/maxVolume` doesn't seem to affect anything that I've noticed, and the
+Unfortunately, changing it doesn't seem to affect anything that I've noticed,
-API response implies that it has to do with [Arcam](https://www.arcam.co.uk/),
+and the API response implies that it has to do with
-yet another Samsung/Harman subsidiary.
+[Arcam](https://www.arcam.co.uk/) (yet another Samsung/Harman subsidiary):

 ```bash
 $ curl --url 'http://192.168.1.239/api/getData?path=settings:/hostlink/maxVolume&roles=@all' | jq